parleh-mate/singapore-parliament-speeches-dbt/docs/columns/datetime.md

 {% docs datetime %}

-'Datetime' represents the specific date and time when a parliamentary sitting commenced.
+When a parliamentary sitting commenced for a given day.

 {% enddocs %}